-The AlphaLISA® Human Fibrinogen Detection Kit is designed for detection and quantitation of Human fibrinogen in human serum, plasma, and cell culture supernatants using a homogeneous (no-wash steps, no separation steps) assay.
+The AlphaLISA® Human Fibrinogen Detection Kit is designed for detection and quantitation of human fibrinogen in cell culture media or serum using a homogeneous (no-wash steps, no separation steps) assay.

 You successfully added item(s) to your cart

 For research use only.
 Not for use in diagnostic procedures.